Combi boiler for a large house

-- The heating side of the boiler– You need to establish how much of a heating load or requirement your large property will have.
+- The central heating side of the boiler– You need to establish how much of a heating load or requirement your large property will have.
 This is to ensure that the boiler has sufficient capacity to heat your large home

 - The Domestic Hot Water performance– This is the hot water that you use to bath, wash or doing the dishes / kitchen use – when preparing meals etc

-We will look at both of these issues and give you the guidance to ensure that you have the best solution for your combination boiler for a larger house or property with multiple bathrooms and high hot water demands.
+We will look at both of these issues and give you the guidance to ensure that you have the best solution for your combi for a larger house or property with multiple bathrooms and high hot water demands.

-Combi boiler sizing for large homes / properties
+Combi sizing for large house / homes / properties

 The first part is the easier bit as they say.
 It doesn’t matter what heat emitters you are using to heat your home, whether it be a radiator system or an underfloor heating system or even a combination of both.
 The principle of heat loss sizing for your property doesn’t change for conventional boilers or combi boilers.

 Basically, the fabric of your home loses heat, depending on how well insulated the building materials used, such as the brickwork, the floor and the roof.
 This is known as the “U “value of the materials in question.